2019 Florida Association for the Education and Rehabilitation of the Blind and Visually Impaired (FAER)

 The decision to not let the fear of the darkness around them freeze them in place, or the weight of the challenges of their circumstances hold them down.
 Every day we are surrounded by choices, thousands of choices that build into each day and tens of thousands more that build into each week, each month, and every year.
 Millions of choices that will define who we are.
 The pixels that come together to form the picture of our lives.
 Even when what you want seems impossible and the summit insurmountable, you have a choice, be a champion and achieve or let it break you.

 Let me teach you how I have learned to be a Champion.
 As a father, husband, two time medalist for the United States, personal trainer, and so much more, I did not allow my blindness to stop me from achieving.
-I want to teach you how to do the same with the challenges that you face.”- Tyler Merren
+I want to teach you how to do the same with the challenges that you face.”
+(Tyler Merren, 2019)

 FOLLOWING THE OPENING SPEECH IS AN OPPORTUNITY FOR VENDORS TO SPEAK ABOUT THEIR PRODUCTS AND SERVICES!

-We are honored to announce that the closing key note speaker will feature the Executive Director and President of AER, Janie Blome:
+We are honored to announce that the closing keynote speaker will feature the Executive Director of AER, Janie Blome

 Vendor Incentives and opportunities to be awarded for their involvement!